zyl120/CRC_Calculator/README.md

 # CRC_Calculator
 A CRC calculator for motor controller command.
+Written in Qt